hapijs/hapi/API.md

  strategies using the same format as the [route `auth` handler options](#route.config.auth).

-The default does not apply when the route config specifies `auth` as `false`, or has an authentication strategy configured.
+The default does not apply when the route config specifies `auth` as `false`, or has an authentication strategy configured (contains the `strategy` or `strategies` authentication settings).
 Otherwise, the route authentication config is applied to the defaults.

 Note that if the route has authentication config, the default only applies at the time of adding the route, not at runtime.
 This means that calling `default()` after adding a route with some